 The mainstream media often portrays the depressed person as someone who sulks around their home, refusing to go out, crying in a corner alone.
 While that is certainly how a depressed person may behave, that depiction doesn’t tell the whole story about depression.
 Some people go to great lengths to hide their depression from loved ones, which can delay treatment substantially.
-If you or someone you love is depressed, there are many reasons why treating depression is absolutely crucial.
+If you or someone you love is depressed, there are many reasons why treating depressions is absolutely crucial.

 People who are severely depressed often experience physical pain proportional to their mental pain.
 The anxiety and stress that often come with depression can lead to sore muscles, aching joints, poor digestion and sleep disruptions that cause even more discomfort.
 While some depressed people write off these symptoms as aging or old injuries, the truth is that the physical pain can be caused by their depression.